apradhan1121/OOPS_1/README.md

 This Project focuses on how a Real Time Project is sequentially executed.
 This Project has been constructed in keeping the view of all the Pillars of OOPS using Python.
 ## Car Rental Owner :
-- Issue a Receipt bill when customer decides to return the bike with dynamically calculated  Rental Period.
+- Issues a Receipt bill when customer decides to return the bike with dynamically calculated  Rental Period.
 - Display available inventory.
 - Takes requests on hourly, daily and weekly basis by cross verifying Cars.